IyannaB623/Python-Projects/README.md

 ## 5. Recipe Madlibs

-:white_small_square: This project takes in user input to producd a madlib with the theme of recipes.
+:white_small_square: This project takes in user input to produce a madlib with the theme of recipes.

 :white_small_square: The user will insert any noun, adjectives, verbs, and more that come to mind without seeing the madlib script.